iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 But, this is not a tutorial for how to use the iGEM Registry!
 You should follow the requirements and process for this through the [competition deliverables](https://competition.igem.org/deliverables/part-pages) for part pages.

-Once you have followed a workflow and produced and validated your _in silico_ assemblies, you are ready to proceed on to the Build Module.
-In the Build Module, you will use the part and plasmid samples from the iGEM Distribution Kit, to assemble your constructs in the lab!
+Once you have followed a workflow and produced and validated your _in silico_ assemblies, you are ready to proceed on to the [Build Module](/2_build/2_build.md).

+In the Build Module, you will use the part and plasmid samples from the [iGEM Distribution Kit](https://technology.igem.org/distribution/introduction) to assemble your constructs in the lab, and you will use your _in silico_ assemblies as the reference sequences when you sequence those assemblies.